Hire a Dedicated Java Development Team

 Microservices extraction or Java version upgrade

-Strangler migrations and Java 11 to 21 moves need dual-track delivery, Testcontainers coverage, and a tech lead who will not treat the upgrade as a silent side quest.
+Strangler migrations and Java 11 to 21 moves need dual-track delivery, Testcontainers coverage, and a tech lead who treats the upgrade as a scheduled program, not a side project.

-You have product direction but no senior Java lead locally.
-The squad brings architecture review, QA on the module, and delivery contact from sprint one.
+You have product direction but no senior Java tech lead locally.
+The squad brings architecture review, module QA, and a delivery contact from sprint one.

 Event-driven backend beside a separate front-end squad